How to Climb Mount Elbrus in Russia; Step by Step Guide & My Experience

 This wasn’t a standard itinerary, but I wanted to see the beauty of the North Side and it was well worth it.
 This was all part of the hike on the North Side:

-After we got back down, we knew we had the following day as a rest day as soon as we could get done.
+We knew we had the following day as a rest day as soon as we could get done.
 So we could acclimatise further still then.
-It was tempting to have some of that draft beer, but thought it better to respect the climb and stuck to coffee.
-The day off was spent reading books, doing a bit of blogging (they have 4G on the mountain if you have a Russian simcard!) and trying to keep the nerves at bay for the summit.
+It was tempting to have some of that draft beer but thought it better to respect the climb and stuck to coffee.
+We spent the day off reading books, doing a bit of blogging (they have 4G on the mountain if you have a Russian Simcard!) and trying to keep the nerves at bay for the summit.
 It’s beautiful at basecamp though, so a light walk, take a few photos and a couple of coffees and the day is gone.
 Time for summit day.
 Also, because we had spent a few days on the North Side, we were slightly more acclimatised than most.

 By this stage, you have another 1-2 hours to summit, you’ve been going since midnight and it’s around 8am.
 Altitude sickness will be affecting you, hopefully just a little, but you’ll know it’s there.
 I had a bit of a headache and Anthony was starting to slur his words a little.
 One last push.

-Now all we had to worry about was getting back down the mountain!
-We finally reached the summit at 10am, 10 hours of hiking.
-The actual distance is only 8km, but it’s almost 2km in altitude too!
+Now, all we had to worry about was getting back down the mountain!
+We finally reached the summit at 10 am, 10 hours of hiking.
+The actual distance is only 8km, but it’s almost 2km in altitude too.
 We spent all of about 5 minutes at the summit, but it was cold, visibility was low so off we went, back down.
-We picked up the pace, dug into our energy reserves, spurred on by the fact that we knew if we could get down by 14.30pm we could take the cable car to the town, sleep in a real hotel and grab a beer, so off we went.
+We picked up the pace, dug into our energy reserves.
+I was spurred on by the fact that we knew if we could get down by 14.30pm we could take the cable car to the town.
+That meant sleeping in a real hotel and grabbing a beer, so off we went.
 To cut a long, tiring story shorter, we made it back 3 hours or so later, around 13.30.
 Packed our bags, exhausted (I mean truly exhausted, falling asleep standing up etc), and headed down the cable car.

-2/7 summits done.
+2/7 summits are done.
 A HUGE thanks to Elbrus Tours for getting us to the top (in fact the entire group summited 10/10 people), to Sergei their amazing owner, to Viktor our superstar guide.
 Next up, South America’s highest mountain, Aconcagua.
 December 2018?
-I have a charity project where we’re building a clinic for the Burmese migrants in Thailand starting on December 27th, and I have another school build in Tanzania in September.
-So 2 months training in Thailand October and Novemeber then off to Argentina?
-Let’s see!
-Anyone wanna join?!
+(EDIT 2020** – I FAILED MY ACONCAGUA CLIMB IN 2018, BUT I WENT BACK THE NEXT SEASON AND SUCCEEDED IN TREKKING ACONCAGUA TO THE SUMMIT!).

 How much does it cost to climb Mount Elbrus?